 - how to easily migrate your existing forms and legacy data

 Launched by Microsoft in the early 2000s, InfoPath is an application that enables the creation of user-designed form templates without coding.
 Form creators can use InfoPath to design and distribute forms and direct where to store the data from people who’ve completed the form.
 The forms can be published on a company intranet or on the internet for anyone inside or outside the company to access.

 InfoPath forms can have functions like submitting expense reports or timesheets, gathering approvals for documents or projects, inventory management, submitting information about potential customers, or uploading files or photos.
 Form creators can include business logic and rules, as well as validate the content of form fields before submitting them.
 Forms can pull data from many sources before they display it.
 For example, if a user is identified, their address can be added to the form from a database and their employee information from SharePoint.

 Different users can view a form in a variety of ways depending on their level of access, the time of day, data submitted by previous users, or other factors.
 Additionally, forms can also be designed to be viewed in a browser on smartphones or other mobile devices.

 InfoPath and SharePoint

-- SharePoint is the default storage location for data submitted though InfoPath form (it can be stored as a list or in a form library).
+- SharePoint Foundation is the default storage location for data submitted through InfoPath form (it can be stored as a list forms or in a form library).